Assurance of Learning: M.S. in Accounting and Business Advisory Services

 -

-Learning Objective 1.1: Students will understand and apply the regulatory environment surrounding the accounting profession, as it pertains to external reporting, including independence rules, securities acts, and the Sarbanes-Oxley Act.
-(Assessed in ACCT 740)
+Learning Objective 1.1: Graduates will understand and apply the regulatory environment surrounding the accounting profession, as it pertains to external reporting.

-Learning Objective 1.3: Students will evaluate cost and control systems for their effectiveness in measuring performance.
-(Assessed in ACCT 605) -
+Learning Objective 1.3: Graduates will evaluate cost and control systems for their effectiveness in measuring performance.

 -